Tin Pan Alley: Origin of song publishing in New York City

 In the mid-19th century, copyright control of melodies was not as strict, and publishers would often print their own versions of the songs popular at the time.
 With stronger copyright protection laws late in the century, songwriters, composers, lyricists, and publishers started working together for their mutual financial benefit.

 The commercial center of the popular music publishing industry changed during the course of the 19th century, starting in Boston and moving to Philadelphia, Chicago and Cincinnati before settling in New York City under the influence of new and vigorous publishers which concentrated on vocal music.
 The two most enterprising New York publishers were Willis Woodard and T.B.
 Harms, the first companies to specialize in popular songs rather than hymns or classical music.
-Naturally, these firms were located in the entertainment district, which, at the time, was centered on Union Square.
+These firms were located in the entertainment district, which, at the time, was centered on Union Square.
 Witmark was the first publishing house to move to West 28th Street as the entertainment district gradually shifted uptown, and by the late 1890s most publishers had followed their lead.

 The biggest music houses established themselves in New York City, but small local publishers – often connected with commercial printers or music stores – continued to flourish throughout the country, and there were important regional music publishing centers in Chicago, New Orleans, St. Louis, and Boston.
 When a tune became a significant local hit, rights to it were usually purchased from the local publisher by one of the big New York firms.